Ziaw/twirp_rails/README.md

 # TwirpRails

-TwirpRails helps to use [twirp-ruby gem](https://github.com/twitchtv/twirp-ruby) with rails and automate code generation from ```.proto``` files.
+TwirpRails helps to use [twirp-ruby gem](https://github.com/twitchtv/twirp-ruby) with rails and to automate code generation from ```.proto``` files.

 ## Installation